blade-ui-kit/blade-icons-template/README.md

     <img src="https://img.shields.io/packagist/dt/blade-organization/blade-heroicons" alt="Total Downloads">
 </a>

-> This is a template repository for new icon packages.
+> This is a template repository for new icon packages for [Blade Icons](https://github.com/blade-ui-kit/blade-icons).
 Start a new repo with this and replace the relevant things below:
 >
 > 1. `blade-organization` with your GitHub organization
 > 2. `blade-heroicons` with your repository name